Project Status

 The 224 community members of Chombeli North who drink from their unprotected spring are at risk of contracting waterborne illnesses.
 This community has no safe water option, making life dreary and lacking hope for many.

-Our field officer Victor Musemi shared, "Time over time; we have really suffered due to unsafe water, which has affected our generation.
+Our field officer Victor Musemi shared, "Time over time, we have really suffered due to unsafe water, which has affected our generation.
 People have been wasting much time queuing waiting to collect water, but due to its openness and frequent water collection, the source becomes muddy; thus, people have to wait for water to settle for them to fetch."

 Algiers collecting water.

-To make matters worse, because the "pipe" is just a jug trying to direct the springs' eye, people must wait in long lines to collect the contaminated water.
+To make matters worse, because the "pipe" is just a jug trying to direct the spring's eye, people must wait in long lines to collect the contaminated water.

 "As a mother for a long time, I have experienced water challenges from this community.
 This has created a notion that mothers and daughters from this community don't know the importance of hygiene.
-For me personally, I have not been performing my duties on time, more so my children have been getting meals not on time, hence finishing homework at later hours," shared farmer Dorcas Nganasa, 40.
+For me personally, I have not been performing my duties on time, more so my children have been getting meals not on time, hence finishing homework at later hours," shared farmer Dorcus Nganasa, 40.

-Dorcas in her kitchen.
+Dorcus in her kitchen.

 Without enough water to even cook, hygiene is often put on the back burner of priorities.
 This is detrimental to everyone.
-Women and girls also feel that lack of menstrual hygiene which puts them at risk for various health issues, including reproductive tract infections that make them more susceptible to HIV and AIDS.
+Women and girls also feel that lack of menstrual hygiene puts them at risk for various health issues, including reproductive tract infections that make them more susceptible to HIV and AIDS.

 The Proposed Solution, Determined Together...